oracle/oci-typescript-sdk/lib/disasterrecovery/README.md

-# OCI NodeJS client for Disaster Recovery Service
+# OCI Node.js client for Disaster Recovery Service

 This module enables you to write code to manage resources for Disaster Recovery Service.